-What: Tu B’shvat, also called “Rosh HaShanah La’Ilanot” (ראש השנה לאילנות), or the “New Year of the Trees,” one of the four “new years” established by the Rabbis of the Talmud (Mishnah Rosh Hashanah 1:1).
-It marks the start of Spring in Israel, where trees begin to bloom.
+What: Tu B’Shvat, also called “Rosh HaShanah La’Ilanot” (ראש השנה לאילנות) or the “New Year of the Trees,” is one of the four “new years” established by the Rabbis of the Talmud (Mishnah Rosh Hashanah 1:1).
+It marks the start of Spring in Israel, when trees begin to bloom.

 When: Tu B’Shvat ( ט״ו בשבט) takes place on the 15th day of the Hebrew month of Shvat.